infn-datacloud/federation-registry-feeder/README.md

 ### Ancillary services

-To correctly work, the application requires a running `federation-registry` service instance. **Do not forget to add to the `ADMIN_EMAIL_LIST` the email of the user defined in the `WATCHER` env variable, and to add to the TRUSTED_IDP_LIST the identity provider hosting that user.**
+To correctly work, the application requires a running `federation-registry` service instance.

 If you don't have an already running instance, we suggest to deploy your instance using the [indigopaas/federation-registry](https://hub.docker.com/r/indigopaas/federation-registry) docker image available on DockerHub.

 > The service instance needs a `neo4j` database instance with the **apoc** extension.
 Look at the [federation-registry documentation](https://github.com/indigo-paas/federation-registry) for more information about it.

-Moreover it needs a running `oidc-agent` service instance. **In fact you have to register a client for each trusted identity provider in any yaml files.
-When registering a client you must use the user defined in the `WATCHER` env variable.**
+It also needs a running `oidc-agent` service instance. **In fact you have to register a client for each trusted identity provider in any yaml files.** When registering a client you must use a user having access to every project defined in the yaml files.
+To have write access to the `federation-registry` instance ,**this user must be associated to one of the emails defined in the `federation-registry` `ADMIN_EMAIL_LIST` env variable, and it's hosting identity provider must be in the `TRUSTED_IDP_LIST`.**

 If you don't have an already running instance, we suggest to deploy your instance using the [opensciencegrid/oidc-agent](https://hub.docker.com/r/opensciencegrid/oidc-agent) docker image available on DockerHub.